Rhys Lawson: Reception

 For his portrayal of Rhys, Barber was included on the long list for the 2012 Most Popular New Talent Logie Award.
 Writers for TV Week branded Rhys a "handsome doc" and a "selfish surgeon-to-be."
 A writer for the Daily Record said Rhys was "deserving of a slap" for taking advantage of Karl's mistake with a prescription.
 The writer also called Rhys a "chancer."
 When Rhys tries to impress Martin, television critic Dianne Butler quipped "And I see John Wood's in the show.
 He's a golf-playing doctor [...] whose leg is being humped by Rhys Lawson tonight.
 Rhys puts on a barbecue to try to oil his way into a surgical-training program, only there's a rat under the plate when he lifts the lid to put on the snapper.
 Vintage Neighbours."
 Larissa Dubecki of The Sydney Morning Herald thought Rhys was "dastardly", while the Herald Sun's Cameron Adams called him "creepy" for cyber stalking Erin.

 Adams later wrote "dodgy doctor" Rhys was threatening Paul Robinson's (Stefan Dennis) status as the Erinsborough bad boy.
 Laura Morgan of All About Soap said that Rhys sank "to an all-time low" when he tried to sabotage Erin's career and that he thoroughly deserved a slap from her.
 Morgan branded the character "ruthless Rhys" and stated that he was "a creep" and "a devious doc".
 A columnist for TV Choice also thought the character was ruthless and sneaky.
 They added that Rhys played dirty when he spread rumours about Erin having a drink problem.
 But thought they had seen a "twinge of conscience" in him after Erin quit.

 In February 2012, Channel 5 ran a poll asking viewers "Who's Ramsay Street's biggest Mr Nasty?" out of Rhys and Paul Robinson.
 Rhys received 33.51% of the vote.
 A writer for the channel branded the characters the "show's two resident villains."
+The following month, Cameron Adams (Herald Sun) observed "And if Dr Evil-in-training Rhys isn't enough of a scumbag, he does the old "red shirt in a washing machine of white shirts" to create a pink fit among the owner."
 Jason Herbison of Inside Soap commented "Since taking up his position at Erinsborough Hospital last year, Rhys has proven to be both a career-driven doctor and a shameless womaniser!"
 A Daily Record soap opera columnist observed that Rhys had gone "ga-ga" for Vanessa.
 A Huddersfield Daily Examiner reporter decided that Rhys was just a "grumpy medic".